tristanjafari/Git-Out/README.md

 # Git-Out

-Get Out is a team comprised of:
+Git Out is a team comprised of:

 *Julia (JuJu) Eden
 *Tristan (IceRabbit) Jafari